rajatsinghchauhan/rajatsinghchauhan/README.md

 - **[Reinforcement Learning for Cognitive Radio Applications](https://ieeexplore.ieee.org/document/10503303)**
   - Implemented Multiplayer Multi-armed Bandit Algorithm in a cognitive radio system.
-  - Published and presented at the 2024 IEEE International Conference.
+  - Published and presented at the 2024 IEEE International Conference on Interdisciplinary Approaches in Technology and Management for Social Innovation (IATMSI).

 ---